Jakobie10/My-Portfolio/projects/cybersecurity/wazuh-security-monitoring/README.md

 This project strengthened my understanding of how endpoint security monitoring and SIEM platforms work together to detect and investigate suspicious activity.

-One of the most important lessons I learned was that **security visibility is essential for effective defense**.
+One of the most important lessons I learned was that security visibility is essential for effective defense.
 Authentication failures occurring on individual systems can easily become difficult to identify when there is no centralized monitoring platform.
 Wazuh provided a single location where events from both Linux and Windows endpoints could be reviewed and analyzed.

 I also learned how different operating systems generate different security events and how a SIEM can normalize and correlate these events to provide a broader security perspective.

 The controlled testing further demonstrated why organizations should implement strong password policies, authentication monitoring, account protection, least-privilege access, and login rate-limiting controls.

-Most importantly, this project reinforced the principle that cybersecurity should be approached from a **defensive and ethical perspective**.
+Most importantly, this project reinforced the principle that cybersecurity should be approached from a defensive and ethical perspective.
 Understanding how attacks generate observable indicators helps security professionals build stronger controls for detecting and mitigating those threats.

 ---

 ## 🏆 Key Achievements

-- Deployed and configured Wazuh HIDS agents on **Ubuntu Server and Windows Server**.
+- Deployed and configured Wazuh HIDS agents on Ubuntu Server and Windows Server.
-- Successfully registered and verified both endpoints in the **Wazuh Manager**.
+- Successfully registered and verified both endpoints in the Wazuh Manager.
-- Established centralized security monitoring through the **Wazuh SIEM dashboard**.
+- Established centralized security monitoring through the Wazuh SIEM dashboard.
 - Generated controlled authentication activity within an isolated laboratory environment.
 - Successfully detected SSH authentication failures on the Ubuntu endpoint.
 - Successfully detected Windows logon failures and privileged-operation events.
 - Analyzed security alerts and their associated severity levels.
-- Demonstrated the complete security-monitoring workflow from **event generation to detection and investigation**.
+- Demonstrated the complete security-monitoring workflow from event generation to detection and investigation.
 - Applied cybersecurity concepts in an ethical, controlled, and educational environment.

 ---